FAQs – Cortico on Campus

 • Prototype & shape new digital tools for conversation curation and analysis

-• Get hands-on training in active listening, facilitation, and community organizing
+• And get hands-on training in active listening, facilitation, and community organizing

 What makes Cortico on Campus unique?

-This is more than just talk—it’s a method for better understanding, with concrete (and fun!) outputs like conversation maps and voice medleys.
+This is more than just talk—it’s a method for better understanding.
 The goal is to help you and your peers hear and be heard.

 How does Cortico’s process work?

-1. Talk: Start with a good conversation – project teams organize small groups of peers into conversations to share experiences.
-These conversations are recorded, with audio and transcriptions automatically generated and shared back to participants.
+1. Talk: Start with a good conversation—organize small groups of peers into conversations sharing personal stories.
+These conversations are recorded, with audio and transcriptions automatically generated and shared back to conversation participants.

-2. Understand: After the conversations, project teams surface patterns across conversations through “sensemaking” – a deep listening process led by participants and supported by AI tools.
+2. Understand: Surface patterns across conversations through “sensemaking”—a deep listening process led by people and supported by AI tools.

-3. Share: Project teams will share the big picture with their campus community.
-Their outputs will incorporate real voices and connect powerful insights for more informed outcomes.
+3. Share: Share the big picture with your campus community.
+Outputs will incorporate real voices, connecting powerful insights for more informed outcomes.

 Who runs Cortico on Campus?

 You do.
-This program is an opportunity for students to organize conversations with their peers and create outputs like highlight embeds, voice medleys, and conversation maps elevating their perspectives.
-Cortico will work closely with student teams to provide the tools, methodology, and guidance to help make the most of this opportunity.
+This fellowship is an opportunity for you to organize conversations with your peers and create outputs like highlight embeds, voice medleys, and conversation maps elevating their perspectives.
+Cortico will work closely with you to provide the tools, methodology, and guidance to help make the most of this opportunity.

 Who is the program for?